-American Express (1850-present) – Started as an express mail business in Albany, New York, in 1850, the company was formed from John Butterfield’s, Butterfield, Wasson & Company, merging with his two rivals, Wells & Company and Livingston, Fargo & Company.
-These companies included the individuals of Henry Wells, William G. Fargo and John Butterfield.
-Two years later, the same founders would also start Wells, Fargo & Co. in 1852 when Butterfield and other directors objected to the proposal that American Express extend its operations to distant California.
-The company first established its headquarters in at the intersection of Jay and Hudson Streets in what is now the TriBeCa section of Manhattan, New York.
+American Express (1850-present) started as an express mail business in Albany, New York, in 1850.
+The company was formed from John Butterfield’s, Butterfield, Wasson & Company, merging with his two rivals, Wells & Company and Livingston, Fargo & Company.
+These companies included the individuals of Henry Wells, William G. Fargo, and John Butterfield.
+Two years later, the same founders would also start Wells, Fargo & Co. in 1852 when Butterfield and other directors objected to American Express’s proposal to extend its operations to distant California.
+The company first established its headquarters at the intersection of Jay and Hudson Streets in the TriBeCa section of Manhattan, New York.

 A subsidiary called the Butterfield Overland Stage Company was formed to handle the mail.
 However, the success of the mail route was short-lived, as it was forced to discontinue service when the Civil War broke out.
 American Express survived the discontinuance of stage lines when the railroad pushed through by expanding railroad and steamship express services.
-Further expansion into financial services guaranteed the long term success of the business, which continues to this day.
+Further expansion into financial services guaranteed the business’s long-term success, which continues to this day.